TM Hughes & Son Electrical Services Ltd offers lighting design and installation to Essex’s residents and commercial enterprises.

 Brick – Outdoor walls that run along paths and the walls of your home can have bricks removed that are replaced with lights of the same shape.

-Security – Security lights work on motion sensors, activated anytime someone walks past a specific area, economical and effective for safety and security.
+Security – Security lights work on motion sensors, activated anytime someone walks past a specific area, economic and effective for safety and security.

 String – A line of lights suspended from a wire, great in the summertime when you’re hosting parties.